Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 Additional tests, including blood tests, liver function tests, MRI scan, CT scan and ultrasound, are all available on-site at Shirley Oaks, so are easily arranged if needed.

-Once any investigations have been carried out, your Consultant will discuss suitable treatment options with you so that you can make an informed choice about treatment.
+Once any investigations have been carried out, your consultant will discuss suitable treatment options with you so that you can make an informed choice about treatment.
 If you have any questions or concerns at any stage, they will be very happy to talk these through with you.

-If you need to be referred to another specialist (for example, if bowel cancer is discovered you will be referred to the Oncology team) this will be done without delay.
+If you need to be referred to another specialist (for example, if bowel cancer is discovered you will be referred to the oncology team) this will be done without delay.

 Many of our patients live in Croydon and the surrounding areas of Surrey, but good road and public transport links make it very easy to visit us from further afield as well.